1a7r0ch3/pcd-prox-split/README.md

     └── src/        C++ sources

 ### C++ documentation
+Requires `C++11`.
+Be sure to have OpenMP enabled with you compiler to enjoy parallelism.
 The C++ classes are documented within the corresponding headers in `include/`.

 ### GNU Octave or Matlab
+See the script `compile_mex.m` for typical compilation commands; it can be run directly from the GNU Octave interpreter, but Matlab users must set compilation flags directly on the command line `CXXFLAGS = ...` and `LDFLAGS = ...`.

-The MEX interfaces are documented within dedicated `.m` files in `octave/doc/`.
+Extensive documention of the MEX interfaces can be found within dedicated `.m` files in `octave/doc/`.
-See `mex/compile_mex.m` for typical compilation commands under UNIX systems.

 ### References
 H. Raguet and L. Landrieu, [Preconditioning of a Generalized Forward-Backward Splitting and Application to Optimization on Graphs](https://1a7r0ch3.github.io/pgfb/), 2015.